 Brands like Tofurkey, Field Roast, Gardein, Beyond Meat, and Impossible Meat can be found in the US and are absolutely delicious!
 Check out stores like Wal-Mart, Target, Whole Foods, and natural stores.

-In the UK, you’ll find Linda McCartney, Quorn (but make sure to check the label — sometimes they use egg whites as a binder!), Iceland’s No Bull vegan line, and vegan burgers in Asda, Lidl, Aldi, and Morrisons.
+In the UK, you’ll find Linda McCartney, Quorn (but make sure to check the label — sometimes they use egg whites as a binder!), Iceland’s No Bull vegan line, and vegan alternatives in Asda, Lidl, Tesco, Waitrose, Aldi, and Morrisons.

 Give ’em a try.
 Do it for the earth, or even the animals.

 With the variety of plant-based milks, there’s absolutely no need to be stealing the milk of baby calves!

 Plus, it does your body harm, rather than help.

 In stores, you’ll find milk alternatives like rice, almond, cashew (my personal favorite!), hemp, pea, hazelnut, coconut, and MORE!
 Seriously, guys.